Willem Levelt

-Willem Johannes Maria (Pim) Levelt (born 17 May 1938 in Amsterdam) is a Dutch psycholinguist.
+Willem Johannes Maria (Pim) Levelt (born 17 May 1938) is a Dutch psycholinguist.
 He is a researcher of human language acquisition and speech production.
 He developed a comprehensive theory of the cognitive processes involved in the act of speaking, including the significance of the "mental lexicon".
 Levelt was the founding director of the Max Planck Institute for Psycholinguistics in Nijmegen.
 He also served as president of the Royal Netherlands Academy of Arts and Sciences between 2002 and 2005, of which he has been a member since 1978.

-Levelt became a member of the German National Academy of Sciences Leopoldina in 1993.
-In 2000 he became a foreign associate of the National Academy of Sciences of the United States.
-Levelt became a corresponding member (living abroad) of the Austrian Academy of Sciences in 2002.
-He was elected to the American Philosophical Society in 2004.
-In 2010 Levelt was awarded the Orden Pour le Mérite für Wissenschaften und Künste, receiving the orden in person from the President of Germany on 30 May 2011.
+Education and career

+Levelt studied psychology at Leiden University.
+He worked experimentally for five months under Albert Michotte at the University of Louvain.
+In 1965, he received his doctorate (cum laude) with John P. van de Geer with a thesis on binocular rivalry.
+He then spent a year as a postdoctoral fellow at the Harvard Center for Cognitive Studies.